-The Tx CDBG staff will assess the proposal for the following STEP characteristics not scored in other factors:
+TDA will assess the proposal for the following STEP characteristics not scored in other factors:

-1. degree work will be performed by community volunteer workers, including information provided on the volunteer work to total work;

-2. local leaders (sparkplugs) willing to both lead and sustain the effort;

-3. readiness to proceed - the local perception of the problem and the willingness to take action to solve it;

-4. capacity - the manpower required for the proposal including skills required to solve the problem and operate applicable construction equipment;

-5. merits of the projects, including the severity of the need, whether the applicant sought funding from other sources, cost in Tx CDBG dollars requested per beneficiary, etc.; and c.
+- 1. Extent of work to be performed by community volunteer workers, including information provided on the ratio of volunteer work to total work; - 2.
+Local leaders (sparkplugs) willing to both lead and sustain the effort; - 3.
+Readiness to proceed the local perception of the problem and the willingness to take action to solve it: - 4.
+Capacity the labor required for the proposal including skills required to solve the problem and operate necessary construction equipment; - 5.
+Merits of the projects, including the severity of the need, whether the applicant sought funding from other sources, cost in TxCDBG dollars requested per beneficiary, etc.; and - 6.
+Local efforts being made by applicants in utilizing local resources for community development.

+c.
 Past Participation and Performance - 15 Points (Maximum)

-6. local efforts being made by applicants in utilizing local resources for community development.